UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 Camera and Sensor Installation.

 Depending on your version of Magni, you may have a different suite of sensors.Silver and Gold versions come with a Raspicam. the Raspicam is needed for fiducial follow, partybot and waypoint navigation.
-The Silver version comes with a sonar short range obstacle avoidance system, and the Gold version inclused both the sonar and an IR long range obtacle avoidance package.
+The Silver version comes with a sonar short range obstacle avoidance system, and the Gold version includes both the sonar and an IR long range obtacle avoidance package.

 Camera installation

 ![Camera in Bracket](a1.jpg)

-The easiest way to install the camera is to remove the the Pi, attache the camera to the mounting bracket, and thread the cable through the slot holding the camera.
+The easiest way to install the camera is to remove the the Pi, attach the camera to the mounting bracket, and thread the cable through the slot holding the camera.

 ![Camera Cable](a2.jpg)